crosscode-nl/partition/README.md

 ### partition.ToFunc

+This func takes a func that receives all partitions one by one.

 ~~~go
 	a := []int{1, 2, 3, 4, 5, 6, 7, 8, 9}
 	partition.ToFunc(len(a), 5, func(l int, h int) {